volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## What about the future?

-For the 'Next Week Plans' section I did almost the same.
+For the 'Next Week Plans' section, I followed a similar approach since there is nothing special.
-Since we don't have any special software to track tasks, or boards, backlog, and similar, we can use only plain GitHub issues.
+The only difference is the source of data.
-We are interested in issues created in the last month, because they are issues which we probably will solve sooner.
+In our team, we don't have any special software to track tasks like boards, backlog, and similar; we use plain GitHub issues, as many other open-source projects do.
-Of course, most of them won't be solved during the next week.
+Hence, I focused on issues created by a developer in the last month, as these are the ones we will likely address sooner.
-And some plans will be missing and we will need to add them manually, however it is a rare case.
+Of course, most of them won't be resolved during the next week, so the developer will need to remove the ones they won't solve during the following week.

-So I get a list of issues assigned or opened by a developer for the last month, joined their titles and bodies, then added delimiter and send send them together with the following prompt.
+In other words, I get a list of issues created by a developer for the last month, join them using '____' delimeter and send them with the following prompt.

 ```txt
 Please compile a summary of the plans for the next week using the following GitHub Issues descriptions.